WFU-HPC/deac-docs/source/cluster-sla.rst

 DEAC Cluster Service Level Agreement
 ####################################

-*Last Updated: December 1, 2022*
+*Last Updated: March 1, 2023 - Indirect Fees are now only applicable for chargeback calculations; chargeback rate did not change, only calculations and text were revised.*

 The Wake Forest University (WFU) Distributed Environment for Academic Computing (DEAC) Cluster is a continually evolving resource, undergoing constant changes and including hardware and software upgrades annually.
 To help keep pace with that evolution, the HPC Team has written several guidelines that will help users stay informed of operational standards while utilizing the DEAC Cluster.
-These guidelines will be updated annually, and form the "DEAC Cluster Service Level Agreement (SLA);" which supersedes any legacy rules and/or guidelines concerning the DEAC Cluster that may have been previously published and are not contained within.
+These guidelines will be updated as needed, and form the "DEAC Cluster Service Level Agreement (SLA);" which supersedes any legacy rules and/or guidelines concerning the DEAC Cluster that may have been previously published and are not contained within.
+DEAC Cluster Users will be notified via email of significant updates after they have been made.

 This SLA seeks to further enhance and support the mission of the DEAC Cluster, which is to provide stable, robust, and accessible computational resources that allow the education and research communities to focus on their primary missions.
 All current users from the WFU Undergraduate School and Graduate School of Arts and Sciences will continue to have free baseline access to the DEAC Cluster.
 This SLA defines how the Information Systems (IS) HPC Team makes allocation of those resources as fair as possible for an ever evolving, and growing, user base.
 Relevant to fair access, this SLA seeks to clearly define the method for which users can contribute funds in support of larger anticipated workloads; as well as how those contributions, and their benefits, are weighed alongside total monetary investment into the DEAC Cluster.